southwick-associates/dashboard-sa-template/github_vignettes/dashboard-overview.md

   - Summarize to get a sense for licensing trends and state-specific data peculiarities
   - Standardize to facilitate efficient workflows
-  - Anonymize to remove sensitive information from production data
+  - Anonymize to exclude sensitive information from production data
   - Create additional data categories to enable retrieval of customer trends